Part A: Course Overview

 - Apply SQL as a programming language, directly and embedded in Java programs, to define database schemas, update database contents and to extract data from databases for specific users’ information needs;

-- Demonstrate effective team participation, peer review, management and communication through relevant industry tools and practices, such as version control system;
+- Demonstrate effective team participation, peer review, management and communication through relevant tools and practices, such as version control system;

 - Demonstrate adherence to appropriate standards and professional practice.